 Other Ice Skating Accessories

-- Knee Pads - These are great for simple falls, as children either fall backwards or forwards, and forwards means knees.
+- Knee Pads - These are great for simple falls, as children either fall backward or forward and forward means hitting their knees.
 Wearing knee pads can prevent a plethora of bruises.

-- Gloves - When toddlers fall, they need to learn to push themselves up off of the bitter cold ice.
-Many consider ice hockey gloves to be the best, because of extra padding, but they're not necessary.
+- Gloves - When toddlers fall, they must learn to push themselves off the bitter cold ice.
+Many consider ice hockey gloves to be the best because of the extra padding, but they're not necessary.
 Simple mittens can offer the needed warmth.

-- Padded Pants - If your toddler falls backwards onto his or her bum enough times, you might consider padded pants, which will prevent bruises on the back-side.
+- Padded Pants - If your toddler falls backward onto his or her bum enough times, you might consider padded pants, which will prevent bruises on the back side.

 Once your toddler has grasped the concept, take him or her onto the ice.
 Some parents like to begin with a sliding walker for a child to be supported, but others just hold hands for a while.
 Either way, the goal is for your child to skate around the rink without assistance, so the walker may be an added expense only holding your child back.